Last updated:

 Share your concerns

-If you do not agree with our decision about an education, health and care (EHC) needs assessment or EHC plan (EHCP), the first step is to speak to your child or young person’s SEND Casework Practitioner to discuss your concerns.
+If you do not agree with our decision, the first step is to speak to your child or young person’s SEND Casework Practitioner to discuss your concerns.

 Get advice from SENDIASS